Skip to main content

 Instruction:

-Major topics covered in the course include: organization of mitzot, reasons for mitzvot, how :anochi: is a commandment, why the first two commandments in the Decalogue are in second person, distinction between knowledge and faith, how can we be commanded to love G-d?, love and fear, Torah-to learn, to teach or to fulfill:, "Torah li'shemah", woman's obligation to study Totah, Midot": is it possible to love another as one loves oneself?, Divine omniscience and free will, honor and respect.
+Major topics include organization of mitzot, reasons for mitzvot, how "anochi" is a commandment, why the first two commandments in the Decalogue are in second person, distinction between knowledge and faith, how can we be commanded to love G-d?, love and fear, Torah-to learn, to teach or to fulfill, "Torah li'shemah", woman's obligation to study Totah, Midot", Is it possible to love another as one loves themselves?, divine omniscience and free will, honor and respect.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 Credit recommendation: